danboo/Godot-Tracker2D-Plugin/README.md

 ### Auto-Tracking via Scripting

-In a `_ready` function of a script loaded during the main scene for your game you can assign a list of values to the corresponding arrays for auto-tracking.
+In a `_ready` function of a script loaded during the main scene for your game you can assign a list of values to the corresponding arrays for auto-tracking exposed via the `Tracker2D_Overlay` autoload-singleton.

 ```gdscript
 func _ready():